 Digital technology offers unprecedented means to transmit, store, and utilize information.
 While a growing number of individuals and communities are able to benefit in numerous ways from the expanded opportunities that new technologies offer, there are nonetheless many populations and regions where Internet capabilities are weak to non-existent, resulting in loss of educational, cultural, economic, research, and social development.
 A growing number of independent organizations and individuals are devoting efforts to solving this problem of access to digital information to underserved populations.
 While making enormous headway, such organizations are often unaware of other efforts, opportunities, and technical advances that could be leveraged.

-In order to explore these issues and to pursue solutions, Arizona State University Library and Bibliothèques Sans Frontières, with the involvement of IFLA, organized an international summit from January 29 to February 1, 2018, at the ASU Library in Tempe, Arizona, USA.
+In order to explore these issues and to pursue solutions, Arizona State University Library and Bibliothèques Sans Frontières, with the involvement of IFLA, brought together and organized two international summits in February 2018 and February 2020 at the ASU Library in Tempe, Arizona, USA.
 This website reports their work.

 “Everything that is done in the world is done by hope”